adielBm/math-archive/Logic/drafts/Formal System.md

 # Deductive system

+- aka: deductive system, deductive apparatus, proof system

-- A **deductive system**, (aka: *deductive apparatus*), consists of the axioms (or axiom schemata) and rules of inference that can be used to derive theorems of the system.
+- A **deductive system**, consists of:
+	- the axioms (or axiom schemata)
+	- rules of inference, that can be used to derive theorems of the system.
-- The **deductive apparatus** may consist of a set of transformation rules, which may be interpreted as valid rules of inference, or a set of axioms, or have both.
+- The **deductive system** may consist of a set of transformation rules, which may be interpreted as valid rules of inference, or a set of axioms, or have both.
-- **Deductive system**, deductive apparatus, or proof system, which has rules of inference that take axioms and infers theorems, both of which are part of the formal language.
+- **Deductive system**, which has rules of inference that take axioms and infers theorems, both of which are part of the formal language.

-- A **deductive apparatus** for a formal language $\mathcal{L}$ is a formally specified system for deriving conclusions about the well-formed formulas of $\mathcal{L}$
+- A **deductive system** for a formal language $\mathcal{L}$ is a formally specified system for deriving conclusions about the well-formed formulas of $\mathcal{L}$

 - An example of deductive system is first order logic.